Schmidt-IT/wisecp-synergywholesale-registrar/au-tld-check/readme.md

 # au. domain check

-Copy the php files to your server
+1. Copy the php files to your server

-WISECP Whois config file: `/coremio/storage/whois-servers.php`
+2. Edit the WISECP Whois config file: `/coremio/storage/whois-servers.php`

 I recommend to only select one server from the list below: